jasonreece/css-burrito/README.md

 #### Components

-To avoid littering your markup with classes, and to promote code reuse, I suggest using the following pattern whenever possible.
+To avoid littering your markup with classes, and to promote code reuse, css-burrito uses the following pattern whenever possible.

 The Markup: